e-conomic/action-translator-pr-check/README.md

 | ------------ | -------- | -------------- | ------------------------------------- |
 | github-token | yes      |                | Use ${{ secrets.GITHUB_TOKEN}} or PAT |
 | locale-path  | yes      | public/locales | Path of locale files                  |

+# Updates to the Action script

+After updating the `lib/index.js` script, one must run `npm run package` before pushing changes to source control.